 California Revocable Living Trust Tax Guide: 6 Things to Simplify Your Plan

 The longer answer involves property taxes, capital gains, estate taxes, and what happens after the trust creator passes away.
-California adds its own layer of complexity with some of the highest state income tax rates in the country (up to 13.3%) and unique property tax rules under Proposition 13 and Proposition 19.
+California adds its own layer of complexity.
+The state has some of the highest income tax rates in the country (up to 13.3%) and unique property tax rules under Proposition 13 and Proposition 19.

 This guide breaks down six essential tax topics for California revocable living trust owners.
-Whether you are creating a revocable living trust in California for the first time or reviewing an existing plan, understanding how trust taxation works can help you avoid costly surprises.
+It works for new trust creators and for people reviewing an existing plan.
+Understanding how trust taxation works can help you avoid costly surprises.

 Key Takeaways